Aaronmedhavi/SideScroll-GameProg/README.md

 | `GameManager.cs`  | Manages the saving and loading save file and resetting the level progress. |
 | `PlayerMovement.cs`  | Handle the player movement and animaation ensuring smooth gameplay. |
 | `etc`  | |

+## 📫 Contact
+If you want to provide feedback or report bugs, feel free to reach out to me here:
+- Email: aaronmedhavi@gmail.com